-The AMLU is the specialized area on this matter, which main purpose is ensuring adequate performance of the Bank's AML/CFT System, executing and implementing policies and procedures on Control and Prevention of Money Laundering and Terrorist Financing set forth by the Compliance Officer and approved by the Board of Directors of the Institution.
+The AMLU is the area specialized on this matter, which main purpose is ensuring adequate performance of the Bank's AML/CFT/WMD System, executing and implementing policies and procedures on Control and Prevention of Money Laundering and Terrorist Financing and Proliferation of Weapons of Mass Destruction set forth by the Compliance Officer and approved by the Board of Directors of the Institution.

 In addition, the Bank has a Committee for the Control and Prevention of Money Laundering, Financing of Terrorism, and other Illegal Activities in place, which purpose, responsibilities, and duties are detailed in this Code.
-Such Committee is in charge of assisting the Compliance Officer of the Institution in designing and implementing the strategies for Control and Prevention of Money Laundering, Financing of Terrorism, and other Illegal Activities, in accordance with legal and administrative rules in force.
+Such Committee is in charge of assisting the Compliance Officer of the Institution in designing and implementing the strategies for Control and Prevention of Money Laundering, Financing of Terrorism and Proliferation of Weapons of Mass Destruction, and other Illegal Activities, in accordance with legal and administrative rules in force.